rehafj/CMPM_Project3/Image generation/pix2pix/README.md

 ```

 ### note
-the following read me is forked from GitHub: https://github.com/affinelayer/pix2pix-tensorflow.
+The following read me is forked from GitHub: https://github.com/affinelayer/pix2pix-tensorflow.
 The instructions below were copied from the associated read me file.

 ### original read me